superflows-dev/superflows-docs/docs/hello.md

 ## Support

 Superflows does not have a dedicated support team right now.
-However, rest assured that I will personally look into and answer all your queries.
+I, the creator will personally be responsible for all the support requests.
 To get in touch, please <a href="https://discord.com/invite/ksEXS4P9h6">join the community</a>.
 I hang there most of my working hours and would be happy to help.
 Please note that my working hours are according to the Indian Standard Time (GMT + 05:30).
 Please give me 24 hours on weekdays and 48 hours on weekends to reply back.

 ## Project Status